-1302.11 Reference to Assignment Branch
+1302.11 Reference to Assignment Branch [R-24]

 The practice of referring certain applications to the Assignment Branch when passing them to issue is no longer followed since title searches are automatically made in all applications after payment of the issue fee.
-See 303.
+See § 303.

-1302.12 Listing of References [R-18]
+1302.12 Listing of References [R-24]

-All references which have been cited during the prosecution, including those appearing in Board of Appeals decisions, and those submitted by applicant if they conform to the requirements set forth in 707.05(b) or 708.02, will be printed in the patent.
+All references which have been cited during the prosecution, including those appearing in Board of Appeals decisions, and those submitted by applicant if they conform to the requirements set forth in §§ 707.05(b) or 708.02, will be printed in the patent.

 At time of allowance, the Examiner may cite pertinent art in an Examiner's Amendment.
+Such pertinent art should be listed as usual on form PO-892, a copy of which is attached to the Examiner's Amendment form POL-37.
+Such pertinent art is not sent to the applicant.
 Such citation of art is important in the case of continuing applications where significant prior art is often of record in the parent case.
 In the rare instance where no art is cited in a continuation application, all the references cited during the prosecution of the parent application will be listed at allowance for printing in the patent.

-See sections 707.05 and 707.05(a).
+See §§ 707.05 and 707.05(a).

-When preparing an application for allowance, the "final review" clerk will verify that there is at least one list of references (PO-892) in the application.
+When preparing an application for allow-ance, the "final review" clerk will verify that there is at least one list of references (PO-892) in the application.
 All lists of references are maintained in the center section of the file wrapper with the first being on top.